masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/data-tables/en-US.md

 #### External sorting

-Sorting can also be controlled externally by using the individual props, or by using the the `Options` prop.
+Sorting can also be controlled externally by using the individual props, or by using the `Options` prop.

 <masa-example file="Examples.components.data_tables.ExternalSorting"></masa-example>

 #### Server-side paginate and sort

 If you’re loading data already paginated and sorted from a backend, you can use the `ServerItemsLength` prop.
-Defining this prop will disable the built-in sorting and pagination, and you will instead need to use the available events ( `OnPageUpdate`, `OnSortByUpdate`, `OnOptionsUpdate`, etc) to know when to request new pages from your backend.
+Defining this prop will disable the built-in sorting and pagination, and you will instead need to use the `OnOptionsUpdate` event to know when to request new pages from your backend.
 Use the `Loading` prop to display a progress bar while fetching data.

 <masa-example file="Examples.components.data_tables.ServerSidePaginateAndSort"></masa-example>